HiFiPhile/mj_pdf_reader/README.md

 * *Internet*: For opening PDFs through links
 * *Storage*: For saving downloading PDFs and opening them from storage

-## Coming in
-* Improve app's icon.
-* Improved Search functionality
-* [?]
-Added an option to see a list of all the links embedded in the file.

-## MJ PDF Reader V1.4.4 Release Notes
+## MJ PDF V2.0.0 Release Notes
-#### NEW
+* Rebranded the app as MJ PDF with a new original icon.
+* Search has become blazingly fast.
+* You can search the the results of a search.
 * Added support for Hyperlinks.
 * Added a Table of Content page.
+* Added a page to see a list of all the links embedded in the file.
+* Added Text Mode to view the PDF as text. (configurable text size and color)
-* Added a Full Screen button to auto scroll. (adjustable speed, both direction).
+* Added auto scrolling. (adjustable speed, both direction).
-* Added a Full Screen button to lock horizontal scrolling.
+* Added a button to lock horizontal scrolling.
-* Added a Full Screen button to take a screenshot.
+* Added a button to take a screenshot.
+* Added a second top bar with seven shortcuts. (hidden by default)
+* Added icons to all menu items in all pages.
 * Clicking on the scroll handle shows the 'Go To Page' dialog.

-#### FIXED
+* Prevent accidental back pressing by required double press to exit.
+* Decreased app's size by 27.5%.
+It became 5.1 Megabytes.
-* [Done?]
-Fixed not remembering the last visited page sometimes.
+* Fixed not remembering the last visited page sometimes.
 * Fixed hiding the Buttons and Scroll Handle while the user is still interacting with them.
 * Fixed not being able to reset the zoom to a page-width level by double tapping
 * Fixed few common crashes.
+* Fixed no stopping auto scrolling when the user exit the Full Screen Mode.

-## Things I would like to do for MJ PDF Reader
+## MJ PDF TO-DO List
 [See todo](https://gitlab.com/mudlej_android/mj_pdf_reader/-/blob/main/todo.md)

 ## What is different from PDF Viewer Plus
+After the launch of MJ PDF, Gokul Swaminathan discontinued PDF Viewer Plus app.
+And he [suggested](https://github.com/JavaCafe01/PdfViewer#anouncement) MJ PDF as a replacement.
+MJ PDF V2.0 codebase is 400% larger than PDF Viewer Plus without counting the libraries forked for MJ PDF, while being a quarter of its size.
 [See changelog](https://gitlab.com/mudlej_android/mj_pdf_reader/-/blob/main/change_log.md)

-## Forking PdfiumAndroid
+## Underlying Libraries
 I Forked [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) to update its core libraries that were years behind and had too many security vulnerabilities.
+And Forked [ AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) to add features (like extracting PDF text) and modify some of its behavior (like scroll handle).

 * Updated PDFium to 106.0.5241.0 ([source code](https://pdfium.googlesource.com/pdfium/+/refs/heads/main), [building script](https://github.com/bblanchon/pdfium-binaries))
 * Updated libpng to 1.6.37 ([source code](https://sourceforge.net/projects/libpng/files/libpng16/1.6.37/), [building script](https://github.com/kota-kota/libpng-build))
 * Updated Freetype to 2.12.1 ([source code](https://github.com/freetype/freetype), [building script](https://github.com/kota-kota/freetype-build))

-## Text Mode and Search
-EDIT: This has changed in v1.4.3, this section talks about the previous versions

-These were challenging to add, and they are still experimental. (especially Text Mode) The problem was that PdfiumAndroid doesn't provide an option to extract text from the PDF. (even though PDFium does AFAIK) And to make things more problematic, android-pdf-viewer renders the PDF file as bitmap images.
-So, there is no way to search text.
-And if you did it somehow, you can't mark the results.

-To overcome these obstacles, I added a new library (PdfBox-Android) that will work in the background as soon as the pdf is loaded to extract its text, then save it in a pageNumber:pageText map.

-Then, I use it to search for the text.
-It works so far, but it doesn't find sentences spread over two pages.
-I will try to fix that later.
-But the bigger problem was how to show the user the result?
-I can navigate to the page of the result via pageNumber, but there is no way - that I'm aware of - to mark the result on the page.

-To help the user find the result, I created a simple list that contains the line numbers of each result after calculating them by counting previous newlines (\n) characters.

-Then, I create a snackbar that will be shown when the app navigates to the result page and won't go away until the user dismiss it.
-That snackbar has enough information for the user to find the result in the page.

-It tells him the line that has the result and its number in the page. e.g. (Line 25 - Page 12) -> this is {query} text...
-The helping will start from the begging of the line to make it easier to find the line.

-Text mode works in a similar fashion.
-The pageNumber:pageText map of the PDF gets passed to TextModeActivity, then it displays all of the pages continuously in a textView.

-There is two options to increase / decrease the font of the textView in the action bar.
-There is a search option to look up any string in the textView.
-But here, results will be marked by a red color.
-(It's still under heavy development and may crash or work improperly)

 ## Authors and acknowledgment
-- MJ PDF Reader is made by @mudlej.
+- MJ PDF is made by [Mudlej](https://gitlab.com/mudlej).
 - The original app (PDF View Plus) was made by Gokul Swaminathan ([@JavaCafe01](https://github.com/JavaCafe01)).
-- [@barteksc](https://github.com/barteksc), made the libraries that MJ PDF Reader uses to render PDFs.
+- [@barteksc](https://github.com/barteksc), made the libraries that MJ PDF uses to render PDFs.
 - Credits to (@Derekelkins)'s pull request for adding the ability to remember last opened page.

 ## License
-MJ PDF Reader uses the GPLv3 license, the original app (PDF View Plus) was under MIT license
+MJ PDF uses the GPLv3 license, the original app (PDF View Plus) was under MIT license